onflow/flow-go/language.md

 Interfaces consist of the functions and fields, as well as their access, that an implementation must provide.
 Function requirements consist of the name of the function, parameter types, an optional return type, and optional preconditions and postconditions.

 Field requirements consist of the name and the type of the field.
-Field requirements may optionaly declare a getter requirement and a setter requirement, each with preconditions and postconditions.
+Field requirements may optionally declare a getter requirement and a setter requirement, each with preconditions and postconditions.

-### Inferface Declaration
+### Interface Declaration

 Interfaces are declared using the `interface` keyword, followed by the name of the interface, and the requirements enclosed in opening and closing braces.
 Fields can be annotated to be variable or constant, and how they can be accessed, but do not have to be annotated.